 The fact is, apple crumble doesn’t even need to be sweetened.
 Unless you use tart apples (and you shouldn’t), the baked apples are very sweet, and the combination of their natural sweetness with the buttery topping is amazing.
 Apples are very healthy, and it’s a shame to spoil that with too much added sugar.

 When I make apple crumble, I often divide the mixture into two, and make half with coconut sugar and half with no sugar at all.
-My husband and I find the unsweetened version much more palatable – the sweetened version is simply too sweet.
+My husband and I find the unsweetened version much more palatable.
+The sweetened version is simply too sweet.

 If you do want to sweeten your apple crumble, 2 tablespoons of coconut sugar are plenty.
 You can also use brown sugar, honey, maple syrup or a low-carb sweetener.

 You should use fresh, crisp apples such as Fuji.
 Don’t use a soft apple variety such as Macintosh – they will become mushy when baked.
 And yes, you should peel the apples – the skin will interfere with the crumble’s texture.

 I admit that I own an apple corer (got it on Amazon).
 I’m not proud of it – I try to avoid buying kitchen unitaskers – but this is one gadget that I actually use quite a bit.
 If you don’t own an apple corer, simply peel the apple, cut it in half, then cut each half into two quarters, cutting around the core.
 Or use a small spoon to scoop the core out of each half as shown in method 3 here.